 You’ll also want to inspect the grates and ensure they aren’t rusting, flaking, or chipping away.
 The rust and chipped coating will affect your food taste and can potentially cause health problems or injury if swallowed.

-Now that you’ve inspected your grill, it’s time to give the inside a good cleaning and start the season fresh.
+Next, it’s time to give the inside a good cleaning and start the season off fresh.
 You can follow these steps to clean both a gas or charcoal grill.

 You’ll want to also clean the flame tamers, which are those little tents that cover the burner tubes below the grates.
 Use a grill brush to scrape away any thick residue, then wash each flame tamer with soapy water.